H-1B Application Procedure

 - Anti-Fraud Detection & Prevention Fee: $500 (paid by department for initial and transfer H-1Bs)

-- Additional Fee for Dependents: $290 (paid by international)*
+- Additional Fee for Dependents: $370 (paid by international scholar)*

 ISSS charges the following processing fees for cost recovery for each H-1B petition:

-The H-1B Worksheet enclosed in the packet provides information on how the department (via speedcode) or individual can pay the ISSS cost recovery fee.
+The Departmental Request for H-1B status e-form found in iStart provides information on how the department (via speedcode) or individual can pay the ISSS cost recovery fee.

 Steps to Obtaining the H-1B